jncosideout/jncosideout.github.io/_posts/2020-03-13-pandemic-declared.md

     Once I had an image for each iOS device, I needed a way to [identify the exact iOS device model](https://stackoverflow.com/questions/26028918/how-to-determine-the-current-iphone-device-model/30075200#30075200) the user was running so I could grab the correctly sized image.
 Luckily, I found some very useful code on Stack Overflow for this exact purpose, and it worked very well, despite being somewhat of a hack.

-3. Fixed a bug where game info text was staying when changing game modes
+3. Fixed a bug where game info text was not cleared when changing game modes

-    The game info text box at the top of the screen usually says things like "Player 2's turn" or "Player 1 got a bonus turn!" but I noticed it wasn't being cleared sometimes when moving from "Vs Computer" to the other game modes, ("2 Player" and "Onine Game").
+    The game info text box at the top of the screen usually says things like "Player 2's turn" or "Player 1 got a bonus turn!" but I noticed it wasn't being cleared sometimes when moving from "Vs Computer" to the other game modes ("2 Player" and "Onine Game").
 It turned out that the static `[players]` array used by the AI to keep track of players when running its simulations was behind the problem.
-Since the other game modes were also referring to this property, the simple solution was to divorce them from it and create new player objects each non-AI game played.
+Since the other game modes were also referring to this property, the simple solution was to divorce them from it and create new player objects for each non-AI game played.